-P2P file-sharing has become the killer application in the wired Internet It has grown far more rapidly than browsing in the WWW in terms of traffic volume [1].
+P2P file-sharing has become the killer application in the wired Internet.
+It has grown far more rapidly than web browsing in terms of traffic volume [2].
 P2P file-sharing might also be highly attractive for mobile networks.
 UMTS network operators, in particular, are searching for new applications for their systems.
-So far, applications for these networks are missing which do both: a) exploiting, qualitatively and quantitatively, the potential of the UMTS technology and b) motivating the user to adopt the new technology.
+So far, applications for these networks are missing which do both: a) exploit, qualitatively and quantitatively, the potential of the UMTS technology and b) motivate the user to adopt the new technology.
 Mobile P2P file sharing might be an interesting candidate for such an application.
 To get an impression of the behavior of P2P in mobile networks, we present case-by-case measurements of mobile P2P for GPRS and UMTS networks.

 P2P applications, however, have also some downsides.
 P2P is trading its decentralized nature by increased communication traffic.
-In particular, the peers generate a considerable amount of signaling traffic for coordinating with each other [2, 3].
+In particular, the peers generate a considerable amount of signaling traffic for coordinating with each other [7, 8].
 High application signaling traffic is considered to be too expensive in mobile networks.
-This shows the importance traffic measurements for optimizing mobile P2P in the sense of an operator supported service, e.g. caching strategies to reduce bandwidth or signaling traffic [4].
+This shows the importance of traffic measurements for optimizing mobile P2P in the sense of an operator supported service, e.g. caching strategies to reduce bandwidth or signaling traffic [12].